tlinjordet/JT-VAE-tmcinvdes/README.md

 # JT-VAE: Deep Generative Model for the Dual-Objective Inverse Design of Metal Complexes

-It contains the modified JT-VAE code for the publication ["Deep Generative Model for the Dual-Objective Inverse Design of Metal Complexes."](https://doi.org/10.26434/chemrxiv-2024-mzs7b)
+This repo contains the modified JT-VAE code for the publication ["Deep Generative Model for the Dual-Objective Inverse Design of Metal Complexes."](https://doi.org/10.26434/chemrxiv-2024-mzs7b)

 This repo is a fork of the repo : ["Python 3 Version of Fast Junction Tree Variational Autoencoder for Molecular Graph Generation (ICML 2018)"](https://github.com/Bibyutatsu/FastJTNNpy3)